How Long Do You Have to File a Lawsuit After a Car Accident in Massachusetts?

 Tolling a Statute of Limitations for Car Accidents in Massachusetts

-In some cases, the statute of limitations may be tolled.
+In some cases, the statute of limitations for car accident in Massachusetts may be tolled.
 Tolling the statute means stopping the clock and effectively buying some extra time.
 However, tolling the statute is not permitted simply because you mismanaged your time and failed to meet the filing deadline.
 Tolling is often permitted when circumstances beyond your control prevent you from filing on time.

 Statutes of limitations are often tolled when the plaintiff is disabled.
 When talking about tolling a statute of limitation, a “disability” does not necessarily refer to differently-abled people.
 Instead, a disabled plaintiff is incapable of bringing the lawsuit.
 For example, if someone were in a coma for three months after their car accident, they would be considered disabled for those three months, and their statute would be tolled.
 Statutes are typically tolled for the duration of the disability.
 If a disability is permanent, someone may be able to bring a lawsuit on the plaintiff’s behalf as a guardian.